robertop/chaperone4php/readme.md

 developers do internally; we usually won't bother coding around scenarios that are highly unlikely (low disk space, no network access).

+#Status#
+Chaperone4php is in active development, focusing on its first release.
+See doc/99-roadmap.md for details and progress.

 #Why do I need it?#
 Chaperone4php provides you with the following: